Making Sense CIC

 Making Sense is creating “Creative Reminiscence Packs” for Denbighshire care homes

-Making Sense will provide simple workshop plans and materials, challenges, ideas, starting points for creative reminiscence for care home residents providing a link with the world beyond the care home and valuable ways for families to engage with loved ones through shared object reminiscence, sound, song, smell and touch.
+Making Sense is providing simple workshop plans and materials, challenges, ideas, starting points for creative reminiscence for care home residents providing a link with the world beyond the care home and valuable ways for families to engage with loved ones through shared object reminiscence, sound, song, smell and touch.
 Providing digital session plans and resources, postcards as well as regular parcels with materials and activities to share.

 This project is funded by DVSC Voluntary Services Emergency Fund